playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 ## Understanding timings with `ViewChildren` #{viewchildren-timings}

-But the example immediately above doesn't have the same behavior as the one before that.
+But the example immediately above doesn't have the same behavior as the one we likely intended.
 We wanted to get:

 ```html
 <div>Hello there!</div>